cordy001/TermuxNetHunter/README.md

 https://github.com/termux/termux-x11/releases
 ```

-after the installation open the app and follow the step
+after the installation open the app and follow this step

 ### Update Termux First
 Update the termux environment